 What I’m up to right now

 - Also thinking about getting into “making” some more stuff around the apartment.
 Think shelving… actually think shelving, we need some freaking shelves.
-Mainly for the toddler’s toys and art things.
+Mainly for the preschooler’s toys and art things.

 - I gave up on coding my own WordPress site for the time being for one very important decision: I found a theme that works for me from the same folks at Themeshaper.
 In fact, the themes I fell in love with were based on the core theme you learn to develop using their multi-part tutorial on coding a complete and compliant WordPress theme.
 So I did learn how to code a WordPress theme and can still edit and manipulate the themes that seem to have about 80% of what I was aiming to achieve.

 - I’m still looking at reviving my love of programming.
 I’m hoping this year to build some sort of “stats corner” here on my website that’ll plug into the various spreadsheets I use on Google Drive to help track and refine my habits and progress on things like debt reduction.
-I want it to be a “live graph”… we’ll see.
-Resources I’ll likely lean on below:
+The spreadsheets are setup, and Google Sheets now supports pivot tables (powered by AI no less) so, maybe I don’t need to code?

 - Codecademy.
 Learning code for free?
 That’s right, there’s no excuse any more.